How to Use Hidden Filter with Components

 Pick the built Listing and adjust other General settings if needed.

-Adjust other settings if needed and press the “settings” button next to the component name.
+When all the widgets are added, we press the “settings” button next to the component name.

 Pick the “Select” Control Type and move to the Options textarea field.